Metrophobe/ngrx-shopping-list/README.md

 # NgrxShoppingList

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+A project aimed at showing you how to utilise ngrx store in conjunction to angular.
+NgRx is an open source library that provides reactive state management for your Angular applications.
+Inspired by Redux, NgRx provides a way to maintain data in your Angular application as a single source of truth.
+NgRx uses streams (derived from rxjs) to interact with a data store.

+Branch (Master) - Illustrates the following concepts -

+- ngrx/store
+- models
+- actions
+- reducers
+- ngrx/dev-tools
+- ? (use of the optional operator)
+- ! (use of the non null operator)

 ## Development server